Argan Oil: A Moroccan Must For Hair Loss!

 3) Ingredients

 As argan oil gets more popular in the West, there have been concerns about the legitimacy of some products.
 So your choice might be affected by the product’s list of ingredients – which should be the smaller, the better.
-The best oils I’ve reviewed here have only one ingredient: 100% pure argan oil (or argania spinosa).
+Aside from OGX, the oils I’ve reviewed here have only one ingredient: 100% pure argan oil (or argania spinosa).

 Fancy display but is it 100%?
 Always check your labels.